EuroCRIS/CERIF-ScholarlyPublicationsModule/entities/Monograph.md

 ## Relationships
 Those from [Document](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Document.md#relationships), and [Textual Document](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Textual_Document.md#relationships).

 A Textual Document has any number of *editorships*: instances of [Editorship](../entities/Editorship.md).
-This relationship is derived from *Document.contributorships* by including just those [Contributorships](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Contributorship.md) that are [Editorships](../entities/Editorship.md).
+This relationship is derived from *Document.Contributions* by including just those [Contributions](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Contribution.md) that are [Editorships](../entities/Editorship.md).

 A Textual Document has any number of *publisherships*: instances of [Publishership](../entities/Publishership.md).
-This relationship is derived from *Document.contributorships* by including just those [Contributorships](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Contributorship.md) that are [Publisherships](../entities/Publishership.md).
+This relationship is derived from *Document.Contributions* by including just those [Contributions](https://github.com/EuroCRIS/CERIF-Core/blob/main/entities/Contribution.md) that are [Publisherships](../entities/Publishership.md).

 ## Matches